open/close all folders

-- World of Warcraft has an achievement for Easter to cast bunny ears on a woman of every playable race above level 18.
+- The game has an achievement for Easter to cast bunny ears on a woman of every playable race above level 18.

 - It also has the literal version of the trope, a wearable item that gives one bunny ears.

 - Kokari of Ōkami wears a rabbit pelt over his head.
 The ears of the pelt are positioned where they would be if he were an anthropomorphic rabbit.
 It makes him look both cuter and tougher at the same time.

 - Team Fortress 2: One Nice Hat is the top half of a rabbits head, a pre-order bonus from Sam And Max.

 - Pangya features cat ears for most of the characters for sale for pang.

 - The Boss can buy and equip cat-eared headbands in Saints Row 2.